kufreu/kufreu.github.io/final/final.md

 ```
 ![centroids](images/centroidDelta.png)
 The mapped results show that there is a difference between the locations of the centroids.
-The black point is the centroid made by making centroids on the tracts (shown here in red), dissolving them and then making a centroid.
+The black point is the centroid made by making centroids on the tracts (the tract centroids shown here in red), dissolving them and then making a centroid.
 The blue point is the centroid made from just dissolving the tracts.
 With this being small county, I wanted to see how big this diffrence would be on the state scale.

 ```r
 # looking at michigan as a whole